valdeezzee/project_template/README.md

 3. VR limb variables such as hand and arm appearance will affect the completion times of the SHAP tests.
 4. The subjects' SHAP tests completion times will decrease with multiple trials.

+## Preliminary Framework
+• Install Unity 3d
+• Install MYO Connect App
+• Setup scene in Unity
+• Add hand models and modify animations
+• Create scripts to manipulate hand with the MYO armband

+## Plan of Attack / Rough Deliverables
+• Create 2 rooms.
+Empty room as a control and a home environment.
+• Model SHAP tasks and objects.
+• Hand pick up and drop objects.
+• Collect data from trials
+• Plot data
+• Create questionnaires

 ## References

 (Add the bibliographic references you intend to use in format you want)